nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the pair details (elderly & volunteer) to be deleted into FL.
 2. FL feedbacks the successful unpairing and removes the pair from view.
+3. User sees that the pair is removed from FL.

     Use case ends.